 Defeat for Scolari on return as Brazil coach

-World champion Spain stretched its unbeaten run to 17 games by beating Uruguay 3-1, Germany came from behind to beat France 2-1 away and Lionel Messi failed to score but played a key role in Argentina's 3-2 win over Sweden.
+Germany came from behind to win 2-1 at France, and Lionel Messi failed to score but played a key role in Argentina's 3-2 win over Sweden.